VML/Login-Android/README.md

 Drop in layout element that implements common UI login patterns.
-Features include:
+Includes:

 1. Login with email and password
 2. Create account from email and password